Hans Georg von Mackensen: State Secretary

-Four years later von Mackensen was recalled to Berlin where, on 16 April 1937, he took over as State Secretary at the Foreign Ministry.
+Four years later Mackensen was recalled to Berlin where, on 16 April 1937, he took over as State Secretary at the Foreign Ministry.
 The appointment had been announced less than a month earlier, on 24 March 1937.
 He thereby became the senior non-politician at the Foreign Ministry.
 It was a position that had been vacant since the death the previous summer of the former incumbent, Bernhard von Bülow, possibly from natural causes.
-As State Secretary von Mackensen's political boss was the German Foreign Minister, Konstantin von Neurath, who also happened to be his father-in-law.
+As State Secretary Mackensen's political boss was the German Foreign Minister, Konstantin von Neurath, who also happened to be his father-in-law.

 On 8 July 1937, the Second Sino-Japanese war started with the Marco Polo Bridge Incident.
 The war brought long-standing tensions between Neurath and Joachim von Ribbentrop to a boil.
-Ribbentrop, who besides for being the German ambassador in London, also headed the Dienststelle Ribbentrop, a sort of rival foreign office that competed with the Auswärtiges Amt.
+Ribbentrop, besides being the German ambassador in London, also headed the Dienststelle Ribbentrop, a sort of rival foreign office that competed with the Auswärtiges Amt.
 Neurath and Mackensen favored continuing the policy started under the Weimar republic of supporting the Kuomintang regime via arms sales, a military mission to train the National Revolutionary Army and industrial sales in exchange for China selling Germany certain strategical materials at below market prices.
 Ribbentrop for reasons that remain unclear had a violent hatred of the Chinese and a corresponding ardent admiration for the Japanese.

 Ribbentrop was very close to the Japanese military attaché in Berlin, General Hiroshi Ōshima, and once the Sino-Japanese war started lobbied Adolf Hitler very strongly to withdraw the German military mission from China and end the arms sales to the Chinese.
 By contrast, both Neurath and Mackensen favored China over Japan, arguing for keeping the military mission in China and for continuing arms sales.